nateobray/IPP/README.md

 code and use it the way that best suites you use case.

 ## Usage
+The most basic way of using this implementation is to create a `Printer` object and call `printJob` method like this:
 ```PHP
 $printer = new /obray/IPP/Printer(
   {printer-uri},